 This guide will give you an in-depth look at the complex bacterial systems working inside the starter.
-It will arm you with all the important terminology.
-It will explain what sourdough is and why it is better for you.
-And it will delve into the history of sourdough and its controversial usurper, rapid rise yeast.
+It will arm you with all the important terminology and explain what sourdough is and why it is better for you.
+And it will delve into the history of sourdough and its controversial usurper, rapid-rise yeast.

 Demystifying Sourdough – Everything You’ve Ever Wanted To Know About Sourdough Starter – Why It’s Better for You and How To Start One

 Keep it small so you don’t waste flour.